wasakredit/opencart-extension/README.md

 6. Enter your *Client ID* and *Client secret key*.
 7. Save!

-## Upgrading from v1.3.1 (or earlier)
-If you are upgrading from v1.3.1 (or earlier) to v1.4.0 (or later), please follow these instructions before atemptning the upgrade to avoid any issues caused by the breaking changes in v1.4.0.

-- Uninstall your current version of the extension
-	- Found at `Extensions -> Extensions -> Payments`
-- Uninstall your current version of the modification (if installed)
-	- Found at `Extensions -> Modifications`
-- Delete the following files accosisated with your current version:
-	- `/admin/controller/extension/payment/wasa.php`
-	- `/admin/language/en-gb/extension/payment/wasa.php`
-	- `/admin/language/sv-se/extension/payment/wasa.php`
-	- `/admin/model/extension/payment/wasa.php`
-	- `/admin/view/template/extension/payment/wasa.twig`
-	- `/catalog/controller/extension/payment/wasa.php`
-	- `/catalog/language/en-gb/extension/payment/wasa.php`
-	- `/catalog/language/sv-se/extension/payment/wasa.php`
-	- `/catalog/model/extension/module/wasa.php`
-	- `/catalog/model/extension/payment/wasa.php`
-	- `/catalog/view/theme/default/template/extension/module/wasa.twig`
-	- `/catalog/view/theme/default/template/extension/payment/wasa.twig`

 ## Requirements

 This is the requirements to run this module:
-- OpenCart 3.0.0.0 or later
+- OpenCart 4.0.0.0 or later
-- PHP 7.3 or later
+- PHP 8.0 or later
 - A valid, approved Wasa Kredit merchant account

-## Extension for OpenCart 2.0 and 2.3
+## Extension for OpenCart 2.0, 2.3 and 3.0
-Our extensions for OpenCart 2.0 and 2.3 has been moved to separate branches and has been marked as legacy.
+Our extensions for OpenCart 2.0, 2.3 and 3.0 has been moved to separate branches and has been marked as legacy.
 Please note that we no longer actively update these versions, we recommend that you update to a newer version of OpenCart.
 However, we are still fixing bugs caused by the extension.